 5. Be Realistic

-One of the reasons that students don’t match is that they focus on specialties in highly competitive fields despite not having the academic record or performance to back it up.
+One of the reasons students don’t match is that they focus on specialties in highly competitive fields despite not having the academic record or performance to back it up.

 Use this time to be introspective and reflect on your experiences throughout your medical education.